AspenXDev/Projects/LibraryV0/docs/UserStories.md

 > As a `Member`,
 > I want to renew a book I currently have on loan,
-> so that I can extend the borrowing period without returning it.
+> so that I can extend the borrowing period.

-> Acceptance Criteria:
+Acceptance Criteria:

-- The renewal option is available in “My Loans” for books not overdue and not reserved by others.
+- Renewal is available only for books not overdue and not reserved by others.
-- I can renew a book only once per loan.
+- Max 2 renewals per book.
-- Renewal extends the due date by the standard loan period.
+- Due date extends by standard loan period.
-- The system sends a renewal confirmation notification.
+- Confirmation appears on screen.
-- The system prevents renewal if conditions are not met.
+- Renewal prevented if conditions are not met.

 ---